 I develop small indie games in my free time and have made well over 20 at this point.
 This is one of my earliest publicly-released games, and my abilities as a game developer have certainly improved since I made it.
-However, because of the game has received some recognition, I wanted to talk about it here!
-In "This Is Just A Normal, Run-Of-The-Mill Walking Simulator And Everything Is Fine, Don’t Worry About It," you explore an enclosed 3D space filled with 2D people, as the space slowly fills with water.
+However, because the game has received some positive recognition over the years, I wanted to talk about it here!
+In "This Is Just A Normal, Run-Of-The-Mill Walking Simulator And Everything Is Fine, Don’t Worry About It," you explore an enclosed 3D space filled with 2D people, as that space slowly fills with water.

 This game was made for a game development class I took in 2017 at UC Davis.
 It is, as its name suggests, a walking simulator.
 Walking simulators are often centered around exploration and observation, rather than action, and I focused on that to create an anxiety-inducing gameplay experience.
 As you walk around what is essentially the interior of a large box, you can bump into the 2D cardboard-cutout-like people scattered about the space to reveal a speech bubble above their head through which they ask you something, with questions ranging from requesting a favor to guilt-tripping you over perceived faults.
 After a few moments, water begins to rise all around you.
 Drawing on walking simulators' frequent lack of many options for taking action to influence the gameworld, you are unable to stop the water from rising.
 After about 10 minutes of playtime, the water reaches your head, and the game ends.